glycerine/spin_paxos/README.md

 > if you do the exponential-backoff leaderless approach].
 > Raft (Ong14; https://raft.github.io/ ), for example, has a well-thought-out
 > method of approaching the leader election process.

+Final note on CAS-Paxos: I would ignore Rystsov's group membership change protocol, at least on the first pass.
+There are more scalable approaches than doing membership changes one-by-one.
+In fact, Lamport himself describes an approach for arbitrary membership changes in the second-most important paper in this list (after Lampson), which I describe next

 2. Paxos Made Simple, by Leslie Lamport.
 2001.